conradhalling/jekyll-theme-chirpy/_posts/2025-09-09-cape-cod-2025-day-seven.md

 I slept in until 7:15 a.m. after reading for three hours in the middle of the night.

 After breakfast, I hiked north on the state park trails near Route 6.

+<iframe src="https://ridewithgps.com/embeds?type=trip&id=346520150&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

 The eastern-most trail follows the fence between the park and the highway.
 Farther north, the trails exit into a neighborhood with large, expensive houses.
 The traffic noise from Route 6 there was unpleasantly loud; I would not live here.

 ![The beach at Higgin's Pond](the-beach-at-higgins-pond.png){: width="800" height="600" }_The beach at Higgin's Pond_